When Do You Take the SAT? | Choosing the Right Grade and Test Date Matter

 This means that you can get your scores way before you might need them for your admission applications.
 This will allow you to apply for early decision or early action admissions which might just help boost your odds of getting into your top choices.
 Getting your scores early will also give you enough time to re-take the test in case you want higher scores.

-June SAT dates are the earliest you can take the said exam during the summer months.
-Incoming juniors are recommended to take the SAT for the first time on this schedule as it can give them a good head start in their college applications.
+June SAT dates are the earliest you can take the said exam during the summer months between your junior and senior year.
+Incoming juniors are recommended to take the SAT for the first time on this schedule as it can give them a good head start in their college admissions.
 However, test preps for this exam date would coincide with preparations for your finals and AP exams so it can also be the worst time for some.

 The August SAT schedules, however, are also quite popular because they allow students to prepare over the summer without lots of other distractions.
 It’s also a good time to take the SAT for the second time if you were able to take it for the first time in the previous months.
 You’ll already have the results by this time and you’ll already know where you should do better to pull up your scores.

 The College Board, however, recommends taking the exam for the first time in the spring of your junior year.
 By this time, you’ll most likely already covered most of the topics that are included in the exam in class including the math topics on SAT.
 Since Math tends to be a problem for most test takers, we suggest reading our guide to SAT Math practice.
 This can save you from the hassle of extensive studying just before taking the test.
 This schedule will also let you make use of the breaks before this time to prepare for the exam like we explained in our guide.
 Make sure to allocate enough time to practice for the reading section on the SAT.